kenjitheman/tsukuyomi/README.md

 ## contributing

-- Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+- pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change

-- Please make sure to update tests as appropriate.
+- please make sure to update tests as appropriate

 ## license